 Over the coming years, German forces with American / NATO support would frequently encounter and engage Russian forces with Chinese support.
-In most cases, these were "volunteer" and "advisory" units; however, in actuality, the KOGs were manned by elite military troops, for the purpose of developing and refining equipment, units and tactics for future, large scale operations.
+Nominally privateer and advisory units, in actuality, elite specialist military teams were test-fielding KOGs and Frames for the purpose of developing and refining equipment, units and tactics for future, large scale operations.